terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 #### **[2b Models](/2b_models/)** (with API)

-The agent and the NN are typically packed into a **model** with an API that makes it possible for existing software to **use the model as a "helpful" assitant**.
+The agent and the NN are typically packed into a **model** that has an API that makes it possible for existing software to **use the model as a "helpful" assistant**.

 I refer to the **code in the model that controls the TF NN as the "internal agent" (iAgent)**.
-This concept is central to understanding how models work.

-*Note: GPT has steadfastly resisted the use of this term until only recently.
+This concept is central to understanding how models work. *Note: GPT has steadfastly resisted my use of this term until only recently.
 That's because GPT was never programmed with text that discussed such a concept.*

 #### **[3 Agents](/3_agents/)**